Krande/code-aster-copy/doc/devguide/naming-conventions.rst

   See :file:`PythonBindings/ConvertersInterface` for supported converters.

 - Strings values are returned without trailing spaces.

+- build : method to construct or modify internal objects of the class.
+This method return voir or boll

+- updateValuePointers : method to update all JeveuxVector of a class

+- *compute* : a method begins with compute if it return a object which is explicitely computed and not an internal object (exemple: computeDirichletBC, computeLoads)

 Another rule is to define elementary methods not to create objects with a huge size.
 For example, the groups names can be extracted from a mesh and cells indexes can be